 Set up TLS or SSL certificate as a CA

-- Choose the certificate file to upload and click Open.
+- Click Upload, select the PEM file, and click Open.

 Deploy the certificate to Chrome devices